compensation: upon hired employment type: part-time non-profit organization

 • Knowledge of adolescent development.

-• Knowledge of intervention strategies related to substance abuse, suicide prevention, abuse and neglect of children and youth, etc.
+• Knowledge of therapeutic intervention strategies related to mental health, substance abuse, suicide prevention, child protection, etc.

-• Knowledge of relevant counselling techniques and therapies used with youth and parents, including peer counselling.
+• Knowledge of relevant clinical modalities and strategies used with children, youth, and parents.

 • Experience in assessment and documentation.